-Sail Pond Ag-Cu-Pb-Zn Property (NL, Canada)
+Sail Pond Ag-Cu-Pb-Zn-Sb Property

-At the core of the property are the parautochthonous units of the Goose Tickle Formation, Table Head Formation, and St. George Group, which collectively compose the “White Arm Window” (refer to Figure 1).
+At the core of the property are the parautochthonous units of the Goose Tickle Formation, Table Head Formation, and St. George Group, which collectively compose the “White Arm Window Anticline” (refer to Figure 1.
 These units represent the transition from active to passive margin environments comprising rift-related siliciclastics to platformal carbonates deposited during the Early Cambrian to Middle Ordovician.
 Rocks within the property have experienced multiple deformation events during the Appalachian orogenic cycle resulting in a series of parallel north-east trending faults and west verging folds.

 Quality Assurance and Quality Control

 All rock grab samples and channel samples collected by Altius personnel, with blanks and standards regularly inserted into the sample sequence by Altius personnel, were delivered to Eastern Analytical in Springdale, Newfoundland where sample preparation (drying, crushing and pulverizing) and analytical work was completed.
 For multi-element trace analysis, the sample pulps were dissolved in four acids and analyzed by ICP-OES.
 For samples exceeding the upper limits of the trace analysis, an ore grade analysis was completed.
 Standards used for all of the rock samples included silver values up to 201 ppm.
 Samples reporting more than 50 ppm silver were re-assayed with a modified ICP-OAS method with a four-acid digestion using a suite of five standards ranging from 25 to 965 ppm Ag.
 Gold values were determined by 30 g fire assay and AA finish.